Committee to Protect Journalists: History and programs

 The Committee to Protect Journalists was founded in 1981 in response to the harassment of Paraguayan journalist Alcibiades González Delvalle.
 Its founding honorary chairman was Walter Cronkite.
 Since 1991, it has held the annual CPJ International Press Freedom Awards Dinner, during which awards are given to journalists and press freedom advocates who have received beatings, threats, intimidation, and prison for reporting the news.

 Since 1992, the organization has compiled an annual list of all journalists killed in the line of duty around the world.
-For 2017, it reported that 46 journalists had been killed in connection with their work, as compared to 48 in 2016, and 72 in 2015, and that of those journalists killed, 18 had been murdered.
-In 2024, 124 journalists were killed, surpassing the previous high of 113 in 2007.
-Of those 124, 103 were in the line of duty, and 85 of them were by one country alone, Israel, just as 78 had been killed by Israel in 2023, in each year all but three having been Palestinian journalists.
+For 2017, it reported that 46 journalists had been killed in connection with their work, compared to 48 in 2016 and 72 in 2015; of those journalists killed, 18 had been murdered.
+In 2024, CPJ reported that 124 journalists were killed, surpassing the previous high of 113 in 2007.
+Of those 124, 103 were killed in the line of duty, and 85 of them were killed by Israel, all but three of whom were Palestinian journalists.

+CPJ has also compiled a database that tracks journalists who have been killed, imprisoned, or are missing from 1992 to the present.
+In 2024, it reported that China and Israel had the most journalists in jail, with 50 and 43 respectively.

 In 2008, the organization launched an annual "Impunity Index" of countries in which journalists are murdered and the killers are not prosecuted.

 The organization is a founding member of the International Freedom of Expression Exchange (IFEX), a global network of more than seventy non-governmental organizations that monitors free-expression violations around the world and defends journalists, writers, and others persecuted for exercising their freedom of expression.
-In May 2016, A United Nations committee voted to deny consultative status to CPJ, primarily led by countries with poor press freedom like China, Sudan and Russia.
-The ban was overturned and CPJ was granted consultative status in July 2016.
+In May 2016, a United Nations committee voted to deny consultative status to CPJ, primarily led by countries with poor press freedom like China, Sudan, and Russia.
+The ban was overturned, and CPJ was granted consultative status in July 2016.